penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/10_create_tool_servicenow_update_incident.md

 <summary>🚀 <b>Create Workflow using existing workflow.json</b> (expand for details)

   - 📄 -  provides a preconfigured workflow definition
-  - 🕐 - This option saves you time creating the tools allowing more time to play to interact with the agent.
+  - 🕐 - This option saves you time creating the tools allowing more time to explore and interact with the agent.
 </summary>

 ## Configure Worflow using existing workflow.json